mitsuhiko/lucumr/2023/12/25/life-and-death-of-open-source.rst

 that with a few days as a member of this community because people are `complaining
 <https://www.reddit.com/r/prusa3d/comments/10g6fgv/prusa_giving_up_on_its_open_source_roots/>`__
-(the MK4 design is no longer Open Source and the firmware no longer developed in the open [2]_).
+(the MK4 design is no longer Open Source and the firmware apparently no longer developed in the open [2]_).
 Prusa is not hiding that they are reconsidering their ways thanks to a blog post by their founder about how they are `reconsidering their Open Source ways
 <https://blog.prusa3d.com/the-state-of-open-source-in-3d-printing-in-2023_76659/>`__: